 Velocity (O-V)

 The sustainable rate of change or progress that is required by the organisation.
-Businesses and other organisations change at different speeds their hart beat is different.
-For example, there are different rates of change with Systems of Engagement (online self-service), Systems of Intelligence (Big data, machine learning, AI) and Systems of Record (Billing and Contract Management).
+Businesses and other organisations change at different speeds; their heart beat is different.
+For example, there are different rates of change with Systems of Engagement (online self-service), Systems of Intelligence (big data, machine learning, AI) and Systems of Record (Billing and Contract Management).
 These are all influenced by the industry or sector.

 The Engagement Model needs to apply the correct processes and resources to match the pace of changed required by the stakeholders.
 It also needs to align with the implementation methods such as waterfall, Kanban or Scrum being applied by the organisation as part of its change programmes.